annotation/text-fabric/tf/docs/about/datasharing.md

     The new features must sit in a directory named after the version of the main corpus they correspond to.

-local github
+local GitHub or GitLab
 :   The data you share must reside in a directory on your hard drive.
-    The convention is, that you have a directory `github` under your home directory.
-And inside `github`, you have directories for organizations or people first, and then repositories, exactly as the online GitHub is organized.
+    The convention is, that you have a directory `github` and or `gitlab` under your home directory.
+And inside that you have directories for organizations or people first, and then repositories, exactly as the online GitHub/GitLab is organized.

     Your own data should be in such a repo as well, e.g.